 Dr. Reynolds has served as a consultant and grant reviewer for the federal Substance Abuse and Mental Health Services Administration (SAMHSA) and is a frequent presenter and keynote speaker at statewide and national health and human service conferences.

 Dr. Reynolds holds a Bachelor’s degree in psychology from Dowling College (1988), a Masters in Public Administration (MPA) with a specialization in health administration from Long Island University (1997) and a doctorate from Stony Brook University’s School of Social Welfare (2007).
 Dr. Reynolds’ doctoral dissertation was on “Using the Transtheoretical Model of Behavior Change to Explore Substance Use Patterns and HIV Risk Behaviors in a Suburban Sample.”
+He has been a Certified Employee Assistance Professional since 2011.

-Carla DeFrancisco, CPA is the Vice President and Chief Financial Officer for Family and Children???s Association.
-She oversees all aspects of the FCA???s finances including budgeting and financial planning and reporting to the Board of Trustees.
+Carla DeFrancisco, CPA is the Vice President and Chief Financial Officer for Family and Children's Association.
+She oversees all aspects of the FCA's finances including budgeting and financial planning and reporting to the Board of Trustees.
 Carla brings over 25 years of experience in non-profit and government accounting with a focus on developing policies and procedures to improve operations.

 Carla previously worked as the Chief Financial Officer at a NY based child welfare agency.
-Prior to that she was a Partner at a regional accounting firm in charge of the firm???s governmental and non-profit practice as well as the partner in charge of quality control.
+Prior to that she was a Partner at a regional accounting firm in charge of the firm's governmental and non-profit practice as well as the partner in charge of quality control.

 She has worked as a strategic partner with internal and external stakeholders and has collaborated with governmental entities in establishing accounting protocols for financial reporting.
 Throughout her career, she has worked in partnership with other CFOs to advocate for sufficient funding to support the missions of non-profit organizations.

 As a long-time resident of Long Island, Carla considers it a privilege to be part of an organization that serves the most vulnerable residents of Long Island.
 She earned her Bachelor of Science in Accounting from C.W.
-Post Center of Long Island University and is a New York State Certified Public Accountant.Lisa Stern has been with Family and Children’s Association since 2011 and is passionate about providing quality services for seniors living in Nassau County.
-Prior to joining the staff at FCA, Lisa worked as a Clinical Social Worker at the JCC of the Greater Five Towns for eight years.
-There, Lisa worked on program development, individual and group counseling, was coordinator of the bereavement program, organizing and implementing social programs for seniors.
+Post Center of Long Island University and is a New York State Certified Public Accountant.

 Angela Montemarano is currently VP & Chief Human Resources Officer for Family & Children's Association.
 Mrs. Montemarano comes to FCA with more than 25 years experience in the human resources field, during which time she worked closely with Long Island-based universities and healthcare settings maintaining sound employee relations, creating effective strategies to recruit top talent and cultivating exceptional company culture.